Residue Class Patterns of Consecutive Primes: A Modified Maynard--Tao Sieve

 Let $b \in \mathbb{Z}$ such that for all $j \in \{1,\ldots,k\}$, we have $\gcd(qb+h_j,W)=1$.
 Then the following are true. \begin{enumerate} \item We have

 \item For each $j \in \{1,\ldots,k\}$, we have

 \item For $r \in \{1,2,\ldots,k\}$ and $j_1,\ldots,j_r \in \{1,\ldots,k\}$ strictly increasing, we have

-\end{enumerate} \end{lem} \begin{proof} (1) and (2) is nearly identical to \cite[Lemma 4.6]{banks2016limit}, and any differences can be found in the proof of (3), so we only prove (3).
-There is no contribution unless $d_{j_1}=\cdots=d_{j_r}=1$.
-We use the sieve upper bound
+\end{enumerate} \end{lem} \begin{proof} Parts (1) and (2) is nearly identical to \cite[Lemma 4.6]{banks2016limit}, and any differences can be found in the proof of (3), so we only prove (3).
+We will use the sieve upper bound